USAFA-ECE/ece382/_sources/Assignments/lab16.md

 uint16_t DutyBuffer[BUFFER_SIZE];       // to store duty cycles
 ```

-- At the end of `Program16_1`, the LCD will display whether you want to transmit the data in the buffers, as shown below.
+- Upon completion of of `Program16_1`, the LCD will display an option to transmit the data stored in the buffers, as illustrated below.

 ```{image} ./figures/Lab16_TxBuffer.png
 :width: 300